MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`additionalDockerComposeFiles`** - **Additional Docker Compose Files**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify additional Docker Compose files that will be combined with the primary Docker Compose file.
+Specifies additional Docker Compose files that is combined with the primary Docker Compose file.
 Relative paths are resolved relative to the directory containing the primary Docker Compose file.
 If a specified file is not found, it is ignored.
 Specify each file path on a new line.
 <!-- :::editable-content-end::: -->
 <br>